-Having sold gas measurement equipment for decades, I’m often asked, “What is a turndown ratio?”
-While turndown (turn down) ratio is usually noted in a flow meter’s specifications, it’s rarely explained in layperson’s language what it is.
+Having sold gas flow meters for decades, I’m often asked, “What is turndown ratio?”
+While the turndown (turn down) ratio is usually in the flow meter’s specifications, it’s rarely explained what it means.

 Turndown ratio is also commonly referred to as rangeability.
-It indicates the range of flow a meter can accurately measure the natural gas (or whatever is being monitored).
-In other words, it’s simply the high end of a measurement range compared to the low end, expressed in a ratio and is calculated using a simple formula.
+It indicates the flow range a meter can accurately measure natural gas (or whatever the gas).
+In other words, it’s simply the high end of a measurement range compared to the low end, expressed in a ratio and calculated using a simple formula.

 Turndown Ratio = maximum flow / minimum flow

-To put this in perspective, if gas flow is expected to run between 350,000 cubic feet/ day and 3,500,000 cubic feet/day, the application would have a turndown ratio of 10:1.
+To put this in perspective, if gas flow is expected to run between 350,000 cubic feet/day and 3,500,000 cubic feet/day, the application would have a turndown ratio of 10:1.
 Turndown is one of the critical parameters used to select the proper flow meter technology for a specific application.
-Other factors that help select the right flowmeter are the product being measured, its flow, the price of the equipment, maintenance cost, and accuracy.
+Other factors that help determine the right flowmeter are the product measured, its flow, the equipment’s price, maintenance cost, and accuracy.

 The chart below includes the turndown of various flow technologies.

-What is the turndown ratio?
-One of the first parameters to consider when ascertaining, which flow technology to use for your natural gas application.
+The turn-down ratio is one of the first parameters to consider when ascertaining which flow technology to use for your natural gas application.
 For more information, read, “What is a thermal mass flow meter?”

-* Please note that these figures are a guideline and referenced on https://controls.engin.umich.edu/wiki/index.php/FlowSensors#Thermal_Flow_meters.
-They may be different from manufacturer to manufacturer.
+* Please note that these figures are a guideline and referenced and will vary from manufacturer to manufacturer.